BELGIUM

 SPAIN (Madrid)

-NEXOS is an initiative of the Solidarios association that searches for a more charitable community that all people can feel a part of.
+NEXOS is an initiative of the Solidarios association which aims to create a more charitable community that all people can feel a part of.

 Each business decides what small services to offer, for exemple, free access to a toilet in a bar, internet connection in a library or a first aid kit in a pharmacy.
-These are gestures that have almost no cost to the business and that express a more human coexistence in these areas.
+These are gestures that have almost no cost to the business, but contribute to a more human coexistence in these areas.

-NEXOS network is already implemented in Madrid in the areas of Chamberi and Argüelles for the moment, and is extending to other neighbourhoods.
+NEXOS network is already implemented in Madrid in the areas of Chamberi and Argüelles, and is extending to other neighborhoods.